 - 7. IO ensures all recommendations from the breach panel are implemented. - 8.
-The breach report shall be presented for the consideration of the School's Data committee for a review of actions taken. - 9.
+The breach report shall be presented for the consideration of the Data [or other suitable] committee for a review of actions taken. - 9.
 Part 3 of the breach form shall be updated with all actions undertaken and the completed breach from held in a central data breach file.